|exterior of St. George Spirits in Alameda, California

-Located way out there, through a residential area and then past a plethora of boarded-up buildings on the former Alameda Naval Air Station, this distillery operates inside a huge repurposed hangar.
+Located way out there, through a residential area and then past a plethora of boarded-up buildings on the former Alameda Naval Air Station, the St. George Spirits distillery operates inside a huge repurposed hangar.
 The tour is a must and prepares you for your tasting.

 You’ll find out how copper stills work and learn that 30 pounds of pears is used in just one bottle of pear brandy!
 I heard way more than I could drink in and digest.